Genokarma/tutorials/docs/modules/galaxy/index.md

 - You should now have a list of five files in your current history.
 We will use these for the Genomics Workshop; or see below for additional files.

 ![files in galaxy history](images/datafiles.png)

-## Other ways to import data into Galaxy

-- Upload a file from your computer
-- Import a shared history
-- See the [next section](../data-dna/index.md) for more detailed information.